manka543/notes-with-flutter/README.md

  App is perfect

 ## ToDo
-. create advice to set app auto start to true
+> - create advice to set app auto start to true
-. create archived notes view
+> - create archived notes view
+>>  - when note is archived change delete alert everywhere
+>>  - change color in archived notes view because it is horrible
+>>  - make color animation to archived view
-. create comments
+> - create comments
-. delete unused methods in notes service
+> - delete unused methods in notes service
-. publish app on google store
+> - publish app on google store